Tattoos and melanated skin.

 Education, understanding and change.

-The modern tattoo industry has been (and continues to be) a primarily white and male dominated space.
-Black and Brown people are underrepresented in tattoo culture as tattoo artists and tattoo clients, even though the word tattoo itself originated from the Samoa and Polynesian island word, “tatou” and this type of art has been practiced by almost every human culture in historic times.
+The modern tattoo industry has been (and continues to be) a primarily white and male dominated space, especially here in Portland, OR.
+Black and brown people are underrepresented in tattoo culture as tattoo artists and tattoo clients, even though the word tattoo itself originated from the Samoa and Polynesian island word, “tatou” and this type of art has been practiced by almost every human culture in historic times.

 Myths and what is true about tattooing Black and Brown skin.